the-y-company/QualtricsInR/README.md

 set_qualtrics_opts(api_token = "xXxxX0X0x", data_center_id = "my.center")
 ```

-If you use this methods, you will have set your credentials for every new session.
+If you use this method, you will have set your credentials for every new session.

 ### Setting-up an OAuth Client Manager